Order before 22:00 for same day shipping

 - If the contract is concluded electronically, the trader will take suitable technical and organisational measures to secure the electronic transfer of data and will ensure a safe web environment.
 If the consumer is able to pay electronically, the trader will take suitable security measures.

-- The trader may obtain information – within statutory frameworks – about the consumer’s ability to fulfill their payment obligations, as well as about facts and factors that are important for the responsible conclusion of the distance contract.
+- The trader may obtain information – within statutory frameworks – about the consumer’s ability to fulfil their payment obligations, as well as about facts and factors that are important for the responsible conclusion of the distance contract.
 If that research gives the trader proper grounds for declining to conclude the contract, then they have a right, supported by reasons, to reject an order or application or to bind its implementation to special conditions.

 - Together with the product or service, the trader will send to the consumer the following information, in writing, or in such a way that the consumer can store it on an accessible durable medium: